nickywesty/Microbot-Hub/src/main/resources/net/runelite/client/plugins/microbot/wildernessagility/docs/README.md

 ### Starting at the Course
 - Enable **“Start at course?”** in the config
 - Deposit coins (optional)
-- Remove or open any looting bag
+- Ensure looting bag is open if using the related functions
-- Launch the script
+- Start the script

 ### Starting Anywhere Else
 - Disable **“Start at course?”** in the config
-- Have 150k coins, a knife, and optionally an Ice Plateau teleport
+- Have 150k coins, a knife, a looting bag, and optionally an Ice Plateau teleport
-- The script will navigate to the course and handle deposits automatically
+- The script will navigate to the course and handle coin depositing automatically

 ---